The ARM Mac Pro: Small, Light, Cheap, Plausible?

 Whereas Apple’s ARM-based “A” series processor are small, cheap, highly efficient and powerful, especially if Apple packed a bunch of them (image below) into, for example, a modular Mac Pro chassis.
 It’s an intriguing concept and one that is, at least in the abstract, a plausible option for Apple.

-The ARM Mac: This Is a Computer
+The ARM Mac: This Is A Computer

 Nevertheless, moving to an ARM-based desktop architecture would require Apple to rewrite huge swathes OS X and third-party devs would have to go through similar conniptions — so, it’s probably not going to happen any time soon.
 Yes, Apple has done it before (i.e. 68K > PPC, Mac OS > OS X, PPC > Intel x86), but I don’t think we have reached the point of necessity and perhaps never will.